How to Deal with In-laws Over the Holidays

 Adding baby to the mix

+You’re going to have to revisit how to deal with in-laws once you have children.
 It’s appropriate for you to start establishing your own holiday traditions at home once kids enter your life.
 You can tell your folks and in-laws that you won’t be traveling as much during the festive season.
 Part of the magic of Christmas when you have little ones is watching them wake up and run down to the tree from their own beds.